 What is Dry Eye Syndrome?

 Dry Eye Syndrome is a condition affecting the tear system.
-While the term dry eyes may sound simple, it is actually quite complex.
+While the term dry eyes may sound simple, the condition is actually quite complex.
 Dry eyes (keratoconjunctivitis sicca) are due to a problem with the quantity or quality of the tears in the eye, or sometimes a combination of both.

 Symptoms, causes, and treatment options vary widely.
 It is estimated that one in every eight adults, or 33 million Americans, have some form of dry eye syndrome.
 People of both sexes and all ages can suffer from dry eyes.
 The condition can be mild or severe, with mild cases being more of a nuisance that is easily fixed with a drop of artificial tears, and severe cases causing poor vision that may require surgery.